Fetu Afahye

-The Fetu Afahye is a festival celebrated by the chiefs and peoples of Cape Coast in the Central region of Ghana.
+The Fetu Afahye is a festival celebrated by the chiefs and people of Cape Coast in the Central region of Ghana.
 The festival is celebrated on the first Saturday in the month of September every year.
-The Fetu Afahye is celebrated annually by the Oguaa people of Cape Coast because in the past there was an outbreak of disease among the people that killed many.
-The people prayed to the gods to help them to get rid of the disease.
-Thus the festival is celebrated to keep the town clean and to prevent another epidemic befalling the people.
+It is named after the 17thCentury Aboriginal Guan Fetu or Effutu kingdom located some 19 kilometers inland of Paramount chief’s yam festival and is observed in the form of offering mashed yams to the gods for a successful harvest.